itsjaee28/Metacrafters-Jaee/Module 3/README.md

 # Error Handling in Transaction of Tokens

-This Solidity smart contract, named `MyToken`, implements a simple token system with features for minting, burning, and transferring tokens.
-It showcases error-handling mechanisms using `require`, `assert`, and `revert` statements.
+This Solidity project demonstrates various error-handling mechanisms for managing token transactions.
+It includes examples of using require(), assert(), and revert() to validate transaction conditions and enforce safe execution of token operations.
+The contract is designed to prevent invalid operations, such as transferring insufficient funds or dividing by zero, ensuring robust error handling in blockchain applications.

 ## Description

-The `MyToken` contract is designed to demonstrate the fundamentals of a token system while implementing robust error handling.
-The contract includes functionality for minting new tokens, burning tokens, and transferring tokens between users.
-It also makes use of Solidity's error-handling mechanisms (`require`, `assert`, and `revert`) to ensure safe and reliable transactions.
-The contract supports ownership control, allowing only the owner to mint and burn tokens, and implements custom error messages for clear debugging.
+This Solidity project demonstrates various error-handling mechanisms for managing token transactions.
+It includes examples of using require(), assert(), and revert() to validate transaction conditions and enforce safe execution of token operations.
+The contract is designed to prevent invalid operations, such as transferring insufficient funds or dividing by zero, ensuring robust error handling in blockchain applications.

 ## Getting Started